rmcanany/SolidEdgeHousekeeper/README.md

 If the specified property does not exist in the file, you can optionally have it added automatically.
 This option is set on the **Configuration Tab -- General Page**.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

-#### Expose variables missing
-Checks to see if all the variables listed in `Variables to expose` are present in the document.

 #### Expose variables
 Exposes entries from the variable table, making them available as a Custom property.
 Enter the names as a comma-delimited list in the `Variables to expose` textbox.
 Optionally include a different Expose Name, set off by the colon `:` character.